Ready for the Weekend (album): Singles

 "I'm Not Alone" was released as the album's lead single on 6 April 2009.
 The song debuted at number one on the UK Singles Chart, knocking off Lady Gaga's "Poker Face".
 It spent two weeks atop the chart, before dropping to number three in its third week.
 "Ready for the Weekend" was released as the album's second single on 9 August 2009.
-The song peaked at number three on the UK Singles Chart.
+The song peaked at number three in his native Scotland, as well as in the United Kingdom.
+It reached the top ten in both Ireland and the Netherlands, whilst it peaked at number one on the Dance Singles Charts in the United Kingdom.
+It was subsequently certified Silver in the United Kingdom for sales in excess of 200,000 copies, whilst in Australia it earned a Gold certification by the Australian Recording Industry Association (ARIA) for sales in excess of 35,000 copies.

 "Flashback" was released as the third single from the album on 2 November 2009.
-The track reached number 18 on the UK Singles Chart.
-The album's fourth and final single, "You Used to Hold Me", was released on 8 February 2010, peaking at number 27 on the UK chart.
+It peaked at number two on the UK Dance Singles Charts, number sixteen in his native Scotland, as well as number eighteen on the UK Singles Chart.It also achieved commercial success in Australia, Belgium and Ireland, and was certified Platinum in Australia for sales in excess of 70,000 copies.
+The album's fourth and final single, "You Used to Hold Me", was released on 8 February 2010, peaking at number twenty-one in Scotland and twenty-seven on the UK Singles Charts.
 An extended version of Harris's 2008 chart-topping collaboration with Dizzee Rascal, "Dance wiv Me", is also included on the album.

+Critical reception

+The Metacritic score for the album was 65/100.
+Several reviewers drew on Harris’ comment that he was intending to make a “stadium dance” album and noted the bigger scale and greater sense of a party crowd atmosphere in Ready for The Weekend compared to Harris's previous album I Created Disco.
+James McMahon of NME for example referred to the “music-for-the-people philosophy embodied at the core of Harris’ anthem-heavy new record”.

+Neil McCormick called the album “big, bold and colourful”, describing how the album’s songs “start out simple and organic” before evolving closer to electronic dance music over the course of the track.
+McCormick writes about how “The pop genius is in the way these develop and mutate, rather than settling into obvious, dumb grooves”.